inverno-io/inverno-tools/inverno-maven-plugin/README.md

         </td>
         <td>String</td>
         <td>
-            The user name to use to authenticate to the registry.
+            The username to use to authenticate to the registry.
             <ul>
                 <li>
                     <em>User property</em>